bertoce/sapphire-reserve-calculator/README.md

 # Sapphire Reserve ROI Calculator

-A modern, minimalist calculator to analyze whether the Chase Sapphire Reserve credit card annual fee is worth it based on your personal spending patterns and benefit usage.
+A calculator to analyze whether the Chase Sapphire Reserve credit card annual fee is worth it based on your personal spending and benefit usage.

 ## Features